dnewcome/richie/readme.md

 # About

 Richie is a Javascript rich text editor for both mobile and desktop browsers.
-It uses the HTML DOM and does not rely on contenteditable or designmode.
+It uses the HTML DOM directly and does not rely on contenteditable or designmode.

 # Status

-This implementation of Richie grew out of a previous desktop browser implementation that was extended with input-handling techniques in order to work on mobile devices such as the iPhone.
+Richie is under development.
+Radical changes to the code are expected.
+Don't rely on this current development version.

 # Background and theory of operation